SimformSolutionsPvtLtd/NetworkEngine/README.md

 [![Swift 5.0][swift-badge]][swift-org]
 [![Swift Package Manager][spm-badge]][compatible-badge]

-Network engine is the networking library on top of [Alamofire][alamofire], for simplified and testable network
+Network engine is the networking framework on top of [Alamofire][alamofire], for simplified and testable network

 ## Installation